Editor’s note: This piece is part of a series on the 2018 Golden Horse Fantastic Film Festival.

 Both plot threads are marred by melodramatic direction: The actors perform for the camera instead of doing what seems natural.
 This abandoned store seems empty and safe?
 Take off your outerwear, Juliette, and establish your sex for us.
-Want us to see your gratitude to Jack for taking you in—battered, bruised, and bleeding—and washing and cleaning you?
+Want us to see your gratitude to Jack for taking you in—battered, bruised, and bleeding—and for washing and cleaning you?
 Give him a grateful glance, shame and self-loathing and awkward angle be damned!
 Hear that Jack was caught in the chemical attack?
 Set your whiskey glass down on its side to show you’re in a rush, but make sure it’s completely still so the camera can get a close-up.
 Jack dies (not a spoiler)?
 Collapse to the floor in despair, but slowly so you don’t leave the frame.
 And so on.

 Finally, the big selling point of the film is the intertwining of the narratives, but the links that bridge each cut are too on the nose: same hand gesture, same thoughts, same need for rescue.
 One cut having to do with a disability does work, but only on a functional, expositional level; in general, the transition editing seems more precious than profound—think Submergence (2018), but as a film school graduation project.